 - Buy Stripe stock after it begins trading

-- Buy Stripe stock in the Initial Public Offering (IPO)
+- Attempt to buy Stripe stock in the initial public offering (IPO)

 - Buy Stripe stock in pre-IPO secondary marketplaces